RESOURCES | GLOSSARY

 Microbial Keratitis (MK): A rare, potentially sight-threatening microbial infection of the cornea associated with contact lens wear, characterised by progressive excavation of the corneal epithelium and necrosis of the underlying tissue.

-Persistent Adverse Event: An adverse event which is present at long-term follow-up (or at the one year postoperative visit in IOL studies).
+Persistent Adverse Event: An adverse event which is present at long-term follow-up (or at the one-year postoperative visit in IOL studies).

 Pupillary Block: Blockage of aqueous flow through the pupil, from the posterior chamber into the anterior chamber, caused by tight contact between the pupillary margin of the iris and the lens (or vitreous face only if aphakic, unless the IOL slips into the vitreous).